prestidigitation/arch-linux-sysadmin/arch-general-recommendations.md

     - `sed -i 's/^#Server/Server/' /etc/pacman.d/mirrorlist.backup`
   - to rank the mirrors and output only the 6 fastest, then write to mirrorlist:
     - `rankmirrors -n 6 /etc/pacman.d/mirrorlist.backup > /etc/pacman.d/mirrorlist`

+## Install zsh
+- Install `zsh`:
+  - `sudo pacman -S zsh`
+- Change default shell for non-root user to `zsh`:
+  - `chsh -s /usr/bin/zsh`
+- Can check /etc/passwd to see if user's default shell was successfully changed.
+- Log out and back in for changes to take effect.
+- My zsh config is in [arch-dotfiles](https://github.com/prestidigitation/arch-dotfiles)

 ## Desktop environment
 - KDE Plasma (for high-spec computers)